ethereum/EIPs/EIPS/eip-Reward-full-nodes-validating-tx.md

-TBC, probably after considerable discussion.
+To be completed, probably after considerable discussion.

 ## Preamble